Penwortham: History

-The distinctive town name is derived from Celtic and Anglo Saxon origins, pen (meaning a hill or head), wort (meaning green) and ham (meaning settlement) with earlier names of Peneverdant and Pendrecham in 1200; Penwrtham in 1204; Penuertham in 1212; Penwortham 1260 and Penewrthamn in 1292.
+The distinctive town name is derived from Celtic and Anglo Saxon origins, it is a hybrid of the Welsh pen, meaning hill and the Old English word worphamm, meaning enclosed homestead, with earlier names of Peneverdant and Pendrecham (1200); Penwrtham (1204); Penuertham (1212); Penwortham (1260) and Penewrthamn (1292).

-The town's history can be traced to pre-historic times with archaeological evidence showing that the ford at Middleforth was used to cross the Ribble.
+The town's history can be traced to pre-historic times with archaeological evidence showing that the ford at Middleforth was used to cross the River Ribble.
 Penwortham was listed in the Domesday Book as "Penverdent".
 At the Norman conquest in 1066 the Barony was held by King Edward.
 In the 12th century Penwortham was the head of a barony held by Warine Bussel which included a large part of Leyland Hundred and manors in West Derby and Amounderness.
-Penwortham Castle, a motte-and-bailey castle was built during the post-Norman conquest period overlooking the Ribble and its ford by Roger of Poitou and served to guard the estuary and a ford crossing it.
+Penwortham Castle, a motte-and-bailey castle was built during the post-Norman Conquest period overlooking the Ribble and its ford by Roger of Poitou and served to guard the estuary and a ford crossing it.
 After Roger built Lancaster Castle, Penwortham declined in importance.
 Some evidence of this castle is still evident in St Mary's Churchyard but only the mound remains.
 In later centuries a manor house was built, but no evidence remains.

 The barony was acquired by Roger de Lacy in 1205, and descended as part of the Honour of Clitheroe to the Earls and Dukes of Lancaster and the Crown.
 In the 16th century there were disputes about suit and service due to the court of Penwortham from the members of the fee.
 Charles I sold the royal manor to Edward Ditchfield and others in 1628 and it later passed to the Faringtons of Worden in Leyland.
 Courts were held until the late 19th century.
 Court rolls and books are kept at Worden Hall.
 Penwortham Priory was built in the west of the town.

 Higher Penwortham has an old legend linked to it.
 The Fairy Funeral seen on the road through Penwortham Wood, was thought to forecast death.

 Penwortham Hall, formerly called "The Lodge", was built in 1801 by John Horrocks, founder of the Preston cotton-manufacturing industry.
 It was sold by his son Peter to William Marshall, whose son Frederick died in 1889.
 It was left by Frederick to his sister, the wife of Rev. T. Ross Finch.
 The property, which is a Grade II listed building, is today used as a series of private dwellings.

 The parish was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of the Borough of South Ribble.

+In 2024, the government housing agency Homes England intervened to allow 1,100 homes to be built in Penwortham after the local councillors had blocked the project for several years.